publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schV/m__us_usc_t16_s1421c.md

                 (ii) determining, after an unusual mortality event has begun, if response actions with respect to that event are no longer necessary; and

-                (iii) developing the contingency plan in accordance with subsection (b) of this section, to assist the Secretary in responding to unusual mortality events.
+                (iii) developing the contingency plan in accordance with subsection (b), to assist the Secretary in responding to unusual mortality events.

             (B) The Federal Advisory Committee Act (5 App.
 U.S.C.) shall not apply to the marine mammal unusual mortality event working group established under this paragraph.